Brain

 - What is Wayve AI Driver (and GAIA)?

-- Wayve (founded 2017 in London) is an embodied-AI and autonomous-driving company that raised a $1.05 billion Series C led by SoftBank in May 2024, the largest-ever UK AI round, followed by roughly $1.2 billion more in February 2026 from Nvidia, Uber, and three automakers.
+- Wayve (founded 2017 in London) is an embodied-AI and autonomous-driving company that raised a $1.05 billion Series C led by SoftBank in May 2024, the largest-ever UK AI round, followed by a roughly $1.2 billion Series D in February 2026 at a reported $8.6 billion post-money valuation, with total committed capital reaching about $1.5 billion once Uber's milestone-based commitment is included, backed by Eclipse, Balderton, and SoftBank Vision Fund 2 alongside strategic investors Nvidia, Uber, Microsoft, Mercedes-Benz, Nissan, and Stellantis.
 Its deployable brain is the Wayve AI Driver, an AV2.0 end-to-end embodied driving foundation model, complemented by the GAIA-1, GAIA-2, and GAIA-3 generative world models used as simulation, training, and evaluation tools, with GAIA-2 a latent-diffusion model documented in an arXiv report, and the LINGO vision-language-action layer for interpretability.
 The registry records it at pilot maturity with a load-bearing distinctness note: unlike the operator-captive robotaxi stacks already in the registry such as Waymo's and Nuro's drivers, Wayve is a foundation-model-first, embodiment- and OEM-agnostic licensed brain sold into multiple automakers rather than operating its own fleet, which is the registrable distinction.
-Its deployed wiring is genuinely on vehicles but at the piloting stage: a Nissan ProPilot integration is targeted for fiscal 2027, an Uber and Nissan robotaxi memorandum targets a Tokyo pilot in late 2026 on Nissan LEAFs running Nvidia DRIVE, and a London robotaxi pilot is underway, while the GAIA world models themselves are training and simulation tools rather than on-vehicle policies.
+Its deployed wiring is genuinely on vehicles but at the piloting stage: a Nissan ProPilot integration is targeted for fiscal 2027, an Uber and Nissan robotaxi memorandum targets a Tokyo pilot in late 2026 on Nissan LEAFs running Nvidia DRIVE, a London robotaxi pilot is underway, and a Stellantis agreement signed in May 2026 brings the AI Driver into STLA AutoDrive with first North American vehicle integration targeted for 2028, while the GAIA world models themselves are training and simulation tools rather than on-vehicle policies.
 The OEM integrations are contracted or announced rather than in production, so the deployed wiring is piloting rather than at-scale commercial, and exact production-vehicle counts and whether any AI Driver deployment is currently driverless-commercial are not verified.

 - Who developed Wayve AI Driver (and GAIA)?